 If you’re looking for a new dog friend to keep in your apartment, it’s important to do your research first.
-While Beagles may be even-tempered and friendly, some dogs with the same qualities may not be an ideal option for apartment living.
+Although Beagles may be even-tempered and friendly, owners may still wonder if they’re a great fit for apartment living.

 In this article, we will be going in-depth into why Beagles make such good apartment dogs, as well as other factors you should be aware of before bringing one home.
 If you are interested in learning more about these topics, keep on reading.

 - Why Beagles Are Good Apartment Dogs

 - Potential Problems of Beagles Living in Apartments

 - Other Things to Consider